openid/sharedsignals/openid-caep-interoperability-profile-1_0.md

 * MUST verify the validity, integrity, expiration and revocation status of access tokens
 * MUST verify that the authorization represented by the access token is sufficient for the requested resource access.
 * If the access token is not sufficient for the requested action, the Resource server MUST return errors as per section 3.1 of [RFC6750]{{RFC6750}}
+* MAY publish the {{OPRM}} to describe the metadata needed to interact with the protected resource.

 # Use Cases
 Implementations MAY choose to support one or more of the following use-cases in order to be considered interoperable implementations